LAST UPDATED: June 13, 2022

-If you would like to exercise your rights listed above, please send (or have your authorized agent send) an email to email@example.com or call us toll-free at (800) 323-9540 (US) or (630) 467-7000 (Outside the US).
+If you would like to exercise your rights listed above, please send (or have your authorized agent send) an email to email@example.com or call us toll-free at (800) 323-9540 (in the US) or (630) 467-7000 (outside the US).
 We will not use discriminatory practices against you for exercising your California privacy rights.

 While we take measures to ensure that those responsible for receiving and responding to your request are informed of your rights and how to help you exercise those rights, when contacting us to exercise your rights, we ask you to please adhere to the following guidelines:

-This GDPR section applies to individuals who are in the European Union (“EU”).
-For the purposes of this Policy, references to the EU also include the United Kingdom, Switzerland, and the European Economic Area countries Iceland, Liechtenstein, and Norway.
+This GDPR section applies to individuals who are in the European Union (“EU”) and the United Kingdom (“UK”).
+For the purposes of this Policy, references to the GDPR include both the EU GDPR and the UK GDPR, and references to the EU also include Switzerland, and the European Economic Area countries Iceland, Liechtenstein, and Norway.

-For this GDPR section, we use the terms “Personal Data” and “processing” as they are defined in GDPR.
-“Personal Data” generally means information that can be used to individually identify a person, and “processing” generally covers actions that can be performed in connection with data such as collection, use, storage, and disclosure.
+For this GDPR section, we use the terms “Personal Data” and “processing” as they are defined in the GDPR.
+“Personal Data” generally means information that relates to an identified or identifiable person, and “processing” generally covers actions that can be performed in connection with data such as collection, use, storage, and disclosure.

 Please see the section Types of Personal Information We Collect and Use above for details about the Personal Data we collect.